-At the end of your nursing shift, you’ll have a short window of time to give report to the oncoming nurse.
+At the end of your nursing shift, you’ll have a short window of time to give a report to the oncoming nurse.
 During this transfer of responsibility, the oncoming nurse needs to know the most important information about your patients, so it’s your job to give a concise, organized report on each of them.
 The amount of time you have for each patient's report depends on where you work and the nurse to patient ratio, but it's usually around 5 minutes per patient.

 Your Nurse's Brain can function as a nursing handoff report template.
 If you have kept track of this information using your Nurse’s Brain, it’s easy to quickly transfer the knowledge at shift change.

 There is such a thing as too much information.
-There are some areas you don’t need to give every detail on, because they are either not relevant to the admitting diagnosis or something the oncoming nurse can easily look up.
-Using too much time on one patient will reduce the amount of time you have to give report on the next patient.
+There are some areas you don’t need to give every detail on because they are either not relevant to the admitting diagnosis or something the oncoming nurse can easily look up.
+Using too much time on one patient will reduce the amount of time you have to give a report on the next patient.
 In your nurse-to-nurse report, avoid spending inordinate time on:

-If you are the oncoming nurse, the best way to receive report is to be punctual and focused.
+If you are the oncoming nurse, the best way to receive a report is to be punctual and focused.
 If you are late, it shortens the window of time that the departing nurse can report on patients.

 Giving a focused, efficient report is an important communication skill in nursing.
 Others will respect the care and organization you put in--which can improve your nursing relationships with coworkers.
 Giving a good report builds trust, ensures continuity of care, and improves patient safety.